Alex Belardo Kostiw’s publishing practice, drawing closer to parts and possibilities of everyday reality. It spans

-Alex Belardo Kostiw’s self-publishing practice, exploring unknown parts and possibilities in our everyday realities.
-Rooted in visual communication design and printmedia, these works deal in poetic, adapted, and iterative elements, visual structures of comics, and conceptually driven forms. ︎info
+Rooted in visual communication and print, these works deal in poetic, adapted, and iterative elements, visual structures of comics, and conceptually driven forms.

 Pakiramdam